-ELO 2.2 Demonstrate a developing sense of self as a learner through reflection, self assessment, and creative work, building on prior experiences to respond to new and challenging contexts.
-Journal prompts
+2.2.
+Demonstrate a developing sense of self as a learner through reflection, self-assessment, and creative work, building on prior experiences to respond to new and challenging contexts.

-ELO 3.1 Engage with the complexity and uncertainty of human environment interactions.
-Easy, final project, anachronic, climate change
+3.1.
+Engage with the complexity and uncertainty of human-environment interactions.

-ELO 3.2 Describe examples of human interaction with and impact on environmental change and transformation over time and across space.
+3.2.
+Describe examples of human interaction with and impact on environmental change and transformation over time and across space.

-ELO 4.1 Analyze how humans' interactions with their environments shape or have shaped attitudes, beliefs, values and behaviors.
+4.1.
+Analyze how humans' interactions with their environments shape or have shaped attitudes, beliefs, values, and behaviors.

-ELO 4.2 Describe how humans perceive and represent the environments with which they interact.
+4.2.
+Describe how humans perceive and represent the environments with which they interact.

-ELO 4.3 Analyze and critique conventions, theories, and ideologies that influence discourses around environments.
+4.3.
+Analyze and critique conventions, theories, and ideologies that influence discourses around environments.